b23prodtm/acake2php/README.md

     ssh -ttp <port> <user@host-ip> docker exec -it <container-name> "/bin/sh"

-Then once logged in, run as a normal user:
+Once you're logged in, run as a normal user in `/var/www/localhost/htdocs #` :

     ./configure.sh -d -u -i

 It will configure PHP plugins and migrate the table in databases.
+You can also test the configuration, lauch Cake Tests from `/var/www/localhost/htdocs #` :

+    ./test-cake.sh

 Plugins
 -------